theupdateframework/pep-maximum-security-model/README.rst

 __ https://en.wikipedia.org/wiki/SHA-2

 When an unclaimed project uploads a new transaction, a project transaction process MUST add all new targets and relevant delegated unclaimed metadata.
-(We describe later in this section why the unclaimed role will delegate targets to a number of delegated unclaimed roles.)
-Finally, the project transaction process MUST inform the snapshot process about new delegated unclaimed metadata.
+The project transaction process MUST inform the snapshot process about new delegated unclaimed metadata.

-When a recently-claimed project uploads a new transaction, a project transaction process MUST add all new targets and delegated targets metadata for the project.
-If the project is new, then the project transaction process MUST also add new recently-claimed metadata with the public keys (which MUST be part of the transaction) for the project.
-Finally, the project transaction process MUST inform the snapshot process about new recently-claimed metadata, as well as the current set of delegated targets metadata for the project.
+When a *recently-claimed* project uploads a new transaction, a project transaction process MUST add all new targets and delegated targets metadata for the project.
+If the project is new, then the project transaction process MUST also add new *recently-claimed* metadata with the public keys (which MUST be part of the transaction) for the project. *recently-claimed* projects have a threshold value of "1" set by the transaction process.
+Finally, the project transaction process MUST inform the snapshot process about new *recently-claimed* metadata, as well as the current set of delegated targets metadata for the project.

-The transaction process for a claimed project is slightly different in that PyPI administrators will choose to move the project from the *recently-claimed* role to the *claimed* role.
+The transaction process for a claimed project is slightly different in that PyPI administrators periodically move project from the *recently-claimed* role to the *claimed* role.
 A project transaction process MUST then add new recently-claimed and claimed metadata to reflect this migration.
 As is the case for a recently-claimed project, the project transaction process MUST always add